dsindex/etagger/README.md

-etagger
-====

-### description
+# ETagger: Entity Tagger

+## Description

-- personally, i'm interested in NER tasks. so, i decided to implement a sequence tagging module by using
+- personally, i'm interested in NER tasks. so, i decided to implement a sequence tagging model which consists of
   - encoding
     - basic embedding
       - [x] 1) word embedding(glove) and character convolutional embedding